CamDavidsonPilon/lifelines/docs/Time varying survival regression.rst

 Fitting the model
 ################################################

 Once your dataset is in the correct orientation, we can use :class:`~lifelines.fitters.cox_time_varying_fitter.CoxTimeVaryingFitter` to fit the model to your data.
-The method is similar to :class:`~lifelines.fitters.coxph_fitter.CoxPHFitter`, expect we need to tell the :meth:`~lifelines.fitters.cox_time_varying_fitter.CoxTimeVaryingFitter.fit` about the additional time columns.
+The method is similar to :class:`~lifelines.fitters.coxph_fitter.CoxPHFitter`, except we need to tell the :meth:`~lifelines.fitters.cox_time_varying_fitter.CoxTimeVaryingFitter.fit` about the additional time columns.

 Fitting the Cox model to the data involves using gradient descent. *lifelines* takes extra effort to help with convergence, so please be attentive to any warnings that appear.
 Fixing any warnings will generally help convergence.
 For further help, see :ref:`Problems with convergence in the Cox Proportional Hazard Model`.